shakyShane/action-typed/readme.md

 const initialState: State = { token: "" };

+//
+// this uses the helper union type that's inferred from the JS object
+//                                                           ↓
 export function userReducer(state = initialState, action: Handler): State {
     switch (action.type) {
+        // matching "Token" here narrows the type of `action`
-        case "Token": {
+        // that means you get full type-safety on the value of 'payload' 👌 case "Token": {
             return { ...state, token: action.payload }
         }